Epcot® Dining

 Your experience starts at check-in when you are given a boarding pass to the Space Elevator.
 Then begin your journey in a “stellar-vator”, transporting you 220 miles up over Epcot to the Centauri Space Station.
 Certainly a highlight of the experience, and after your meal, you get to return in the opposite direction.
 Prepare to be wowed as you enter the main dining room surrounded by the panorama of space.
 Keep an eye open for all kinds of things passing by during your meal, such as astronauts, meteoroids, and space ships in action.

 Because of how heavy the first two courses can be, the Super Nova Sweets were almost an afterthought.
-However, if you love super sugary, then the Sticky Toffee Pudding Cake is for you, delicious but quite overwhelming.
-Perhaps go for the Gelato and Sorbet, which is more soothing.
+Perhaps go for the Gelato or Sorbet, which you just might be able to finish.

 Cara’s Tip: Don’t’ worry if you don’t get a window seat.
 Views are great from almost every seat, and believe it or not, a window seat might even be too close.